HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/container/ManualDXCoreCertUpdate.md

-# How to manually renew the DX Core Certificate and the Kubernetes secret
+# How to manually renew the DX Core certificate and the Kubernetes secret

 ## Applies to